srldl/edit-tabletest/README.md

 - selectlist: 1) Column headers where selectlist should be created and 2) the select list alternatives.
 - autocompletes: Column headers where autocomplete should be offered.
 Options for autocomplete is the unique names previously written in the same column.
 - dataFields: Column headers to be interpreted as a date field.
 - id: table id name.
-Each row id will be called <table id>-<num> where num is a running number starting from 1, f.ex. "exceltable-1"
+Each row id will be called table id name and a running number starting from 1, f.ex. "exceltable-1"

+## Functionality
 - Multiple rows can be created and copied.
 Use "Add rows" to add multiple new or copied rows.
 - Only one row can be deleted at a time.
 - Dates must be in the format of ISO6801, but since the html 5 <input type="date">, the time is always set to 12 noon f.ex.
 "2019-06-14T12:00:00Z"